severinleuenberger/R2D2-as-real-AI-companion/000_INTERNAL_AGENT_NOTES.md

 - See `005_SYSTEMD_SERVICES_REFERENCE.md` for complete path audit

 ### What You Need to Know From This File
-- Critical git rules (always use main branch)
 - Environment setup order (DepthAI → bashrc → ROS2)
 - System architecture (nodes, packages, topics)
-- How to modify, test, and validate changes
+- How to build, test, and install services
 - Troubleshooting common issues
 - Documentation management rules

-### When You're Done Working
+### When You've Completed Development & Testing
-1. Test your changes thoroughly
-2. Validate with checklist above
-3. Update documentation if needed
-4. Clean up `_TEMP/` folder
-5. Commit with descriptive message
-6. Push to main branch
-7. Verify on GitHub
+1. ✅ Feature implemented and working
+2. ✅ Built successfully (colcon build)
+3. ✅ Service installed and enabled
+4. ✅ Manual testing complete

+**→ NEXT:** Switch to `000_AGENT_FINALIZATION_GUIDE.md` for:
+- Verification (reboot testing)
+- Documentation updates
+- Git commit and push
+- Post-deployment monitoring

 ---